pvigier/pvigier.github.io-jekyll/_posts/2019-08-04-quadtree-collision-detection.md

 Then, if the node is a leaf and we can insert a new value in it i.e. we are at `MaxDepth` or `Threshold` is not reached yet, we insert there.
 Otherwise, we split this node and we try again.

-If it is an interior, we compute the quadrant in which the value's bounding box is contained.
+If it is an interior, we compute the quadrant in which the value bounding box is contained.
 If it is entirely contained in a child, we do a recursive call.
 Otherwise, we insert in this node.

 Finally, here is the split routine: